Fight The Power: How Hip Hop Changed the World Virtual Film Screening

 The 49th Annual Tucson Meet Yourself (TMY) Folklife Festival returns to downtown Tucson with food, performance, and folk arts from over 60 cultural traditions.
-Organized by the Southwest Folklife Alliance, and presented by title sponsor Rio Nuevo, TMY will be held on Jácome Plaza and the surrounding blocks Church Avenue and Pennington Street on October 7, 8, and 9.
+Organized by the Southwest Folklife Alliance, and presented by title sponsor Rio Nuevo, TMY will be held on Jácome Plaza and the surrounding blocks.
 UA departments and research projects will connect with the public as exhibitors.
-Our own Dr. Maribel Alvarez is the Festival Director and the event is produced by our university nonprofit affiliate, the Southwest Folklife Alliance.
+The event is produced by our university nonprofit affiliate, the Southwest Folklife Alliance.

 The Velez Diversity Leadership Scholarship Nominations Open

-Office of Diversity & Inclusion will Host Welcome Event on the Mall
+Office of Diversity & Inclusion Hosts Welcome Event on the Mall

-Brought to you by the Office of Diversity & Inclusion (ODI), celebrate and meet students and staff from the UArizona Cultural and Resource Centers on Wednesday, August 24.
+Brought to you by the Office of Diversity & Inclusion (ODI), celebrate and meet students and staff from the UArizona Cultural and Resource Centers.
 Connect with over 40 different clubs and organizations while learning about all of the resources available to help make your experience at UArizona great.